pinglamb/math/differential-equations/second-order-ode.md

   x' = u'y + uy' \quad \text{and} \quad x'' = u''y + 2u'y' + uy''
   $$
 >
-> Substituding it back and grouping the terms containing $y$, we have
+> Substituting it back and grouping the terms containing $y$, we have
 >
 > $$
   \begin{align*}